ekam-g/globalssh/README.md

 5. No port forwarding needed: Global SSH eliminates the need for port forwarding to connect hosts and clients across networks.
 6. Platform agnostic: Global SSH client mode works on all platforms, including chips like 386 and ARM.
 7. Unix compatible: Global SSH server mode works on all Unix-based systems, but not on Windows.
-8. Colaboration Feature - Allows server and client to work on a shell together
+8. Collaboration Feature - Allows server and client to work on a shell together

 # Setup 👀️